U.S. Tsunami Hazard

 Tsunamis are infrequent high-impact events that have the potential to cause fatalities and damage on the coast.
-Since the beginning of the 19th century, tsunamis have caused more than 700 deaths and almost $2 billion* in damage to U.S. coastal states and territories.
+Since the beginning of the 19th century, tsunamis have caused more than 700 deaths and approximately $2 billion* in damage to U.S. coastal states and territories.

 To better understand the U.S. tsunami hazard and prepare for the impacts of tsunamis on U.S. coasts, the National Tsunami Hazard Mitigation Program assessed the hazard for nine broad coastal regions.
 While a tsunami can strike any U.S. coast, the hazard level varies.
 Hazard levels reported here are qualitative and based largely on the historical record (through 2014), geological evidence, and location relative to tsunami sources, all of which provide clues to what might happen in the future.